Kasbah du Toubkal, a Berber Hospitality Centre for Trekking the Atlas Mountains near Marrakech

 The return hike was mostly downhill, and it was lovely hiking through the mountains with stony red soil and surrounded by juniper trees.
 Every so often we came across the odd sleepy village camouflaged on the side of the mountain, and for most of our trek the only sound we could hear was the sound of our steps, the cicadas and the occasional goat.
 And soon we made it back to the Kasbah in Imlil.

-If you don’t have enough time to stay at the Kasbah du Toubkal overnight, or to do multi-day trekking in the Atlas Mountains, you can try the ‘A Day with the Berbers’ day trip from Marrakech or Imlil organized by the Kasbah itself.
-It’s a Berber village trek that will give you a taste of Berber culture so you can start planning your next (hopefully longer) visit!
+If you don’t have enough time to stay at the Kasbah du Toubkal overnight, or to do multi-day trekking in the Atlas Mountains, you can try a day trip from Marrakech with lunch at the Kasbah.
+It includes a Berber village trek that will give you a taste of Berber culture so you can start planning your next (hopefully longer) visit!

 Getting to the Kasbah du Toubkal